paleomoon/darknet-ncnn-android/README.md

-Android demo to use converted darknet model in ncnn.
+Android demo to use darknet model in ncnn.

 Steps: